picture of people's hand gestures when arguing side by side, divided by red and blue color

 • "I respect your opinion, even though I don’t share it.
 Let’s keep talking."

-• "I hadn’t considered that angle—thank you for bringing it up."
+• "I hadn’t considered that, thank you for raising it."

-• "Let’s agree to disagree on this, but I value the conversation we’re having."
+• "Let’s agree to disagree, but I value this conversation – and our relationship."

 Image